MIPS is scored across 3 categories, each weighted differently. Your score is based on a 100 point scale, but it’s not quite as simple as it sounds.

 MIPS Accelerator does all the work to track and submit this information to CMS on your behalf, satisfying the reporting requirements.

-- Must report on 6 activities from 90 measures to earn full 15%
+- Must report on 4 activities out of 92 to earn full 15%

-- CPIAs must be performed for at least 90 days during the reporting period
+- IAs must be performed for at least 90 days during the reporting period

-MIPS Accelerator automatically satisfies 4 of the 6 reporting requirements and then selects 2 additional activities so you get full credit.
+MIPS Accelerator automatically satisfies 4 of the 92 activities so you get full credit.

 Resource Use – 0%